Rogue business travelers are good for Airbnb

 Since Airbnb for Business launched in 2014, roughly 700,000 companies have used the platform, Airbnb says.
 Last year, it expanded its listings to include more boutique hotels as a way of catering to travelers who might be skittish about staying in someone else’s home.
 Now its business segment represents 15% of nights booked.
 To better suit individual corporate policies, Airbnb will be offering more companies the option to tailor the way employees search for listings through a personalized landing page.
 For instance, a company may have a cap on how much it will pay per night for accommodations or want to filter for properties nearest to corporate offices.

 Airbnb’s custom search started as an experiment last quarter with a dozen companies.
-With the expanded trial, all companies that pay for the newly titled “Airbnb for Work” platform will have access to the feature.
+With the expanded trial, companies that work directly with newly titled “Airbnb for Work” platform will have access to the feature.

 David Holyoke, head of Airbnb for Work, says he thinks that some of the growth in corporate travel on Airbnb can be attributed to changing consumer tastes.
 Just as the rise of personal computers and smartphones changed the face of corporate IT, he says, so too are people’s preference for using platforms like Airbnb in their personal lives changing the way businesses book travel.